terapaks/CommandLine/README.md

 I have implemented as a generic command line tool which assuming the relative path of the location of the data files.

 Downloads
-ClassFinder can be downloaded from:
+CommandLine can be downloaded from:

 https://github.com/terapaks/CommandLine

 In here you'll find the build file and source code.
+I am using gradle and it can built using 'gradle build'.

 A sample command line might look like (should be all on one line):